Run time: 18 Minutes

-Consultants: Per the producer's request, you may only purchase or rent FiSH! programs for employee training within your own organization.
+Consultants: Per the producer's request, you may only purchase FiSH! programs for employee training within your own organization.
 For more information, please call us at 1-800-421-0833.

 - Commit - Employees are invited, but not required, to commit to the company's vision.
 Having that choice makes a difference in creating a feeling of ownership of the vision.

 - Be It - Employees work hard to "be" the vision, drawing inspiration as they see others "being it".